ourworldfreezone/info_freezone/src/products/lbc.md

 Here's an overview of the features and attributes of an LBC:

 - **Local Business Operations:** An LBC is designed to conduct business strictly within the digital free zone.
 All parties involved in transactions or collaborations with the LBC must be part of the free zone.

+[NB:  How is this possible or advisable?
+What advantage does this kind of a company have over a GBC?
+Is it that much cheaper to be attractive?]

+[I guess I don't see the point of this category.
+I see the differences between a PC, TC, Foundation and a Business Company.
+But I don't see the reason for any LBC vice GBC]

 - **Exclusive Free Zone Benefits:** LBCs can take advantage of the unique benefits offered by the free zone, such as tax efficiency, integrated business management tools, digital signatures, and more.
 - **Limited Geographical Reach:** Unlike GBCs, LBCs cannot extend their business operations outside of the free zone, making them ideal for entrepreneurs and businesses focused on serving the local free zone community.
 - **Compliance with Free Zone Regulations:** LBCs must comply with specific rules, regulations, and guidelines set forth by the digital free zone authorities.
 This ensures that the operations align with the free zone's objectives and standards.